MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-schedule-board-configure-service-activity.md

 **Suggest resources** and **Book resource** capabilities on the new schedule board are currently only available for organizations using resource scheduling optimization.

 Sometimes you might need to optimize only a single resource's schedule, rather than a set of available resources.
-Single resource optimization provides a quick way to reoptimize a resource's schedule and travel route after schedule changes have occurred during the day - this functionality is now available on the new schedule board.
-You can right-click a resource from any schedule board view and select Optimize Schedule.
+Single resource optimization provides a quick way to reoptimize a resource's schedule and travel route after schedule changes have occurred during the day.
+This functionality is available on the new schedule board.
+You can right-click a resource from any schedule board view and select **Optimize Schedule**.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the optimize schedule for a resource.](../../field-service/media/Schedule-Board-optimizer-Sro-09.png)